John Heard (actor): Career

 In the 1970s, Heard appeared on the stage and in television and film.
 He appeared off-Broadway in 1974 in Mark Medoff's play The Wager and in 1975 as Guildenstern in Hamlet at the Delacorte Theatre in Central Park, where he also understudied Sam Waterston as Hamlet.
 That fall, the production moved to the Vivian Beaumont Theater at Lincoln Center.
 Heard appeared at the Eugene O'Neill Theater Center in 1977 in a series of new plays.
-Heard won Obie Awards for his performances in Othello and Split in 1979–80.
+Heard won Obie Awards for his performances in Othello and Split in 1979–1980.
 He was the male lead in the 1979 film Head Over Heels (which was renamed and re-released as Chilly Scenes of Winter in 1982).

 In 1980, Heard was in the film Heart Beat.
 In 1981, he had the starring role of Alex Cutter in the film Cutter's Way.
 Richard Schickel in Time, David Ansen in Newsweek, and New York City's weekly newspapers would write glowing reviews.
 Ansen wrote, "Under Passer's sensitive direction, Heard gives his best film performance: he's funny and abrasive and mad, but you see the self-awareness eating him up inside.".
 In 1982, he played the lover of Nastassja Kinski, one of the main characters, in the remake of Cat People.
 He co-starred as photographer George Cooper in C.H.U.D.
 (Cannibalistic Humanoid Underground Dwellers, 1984) alongside future Home Alone co-star Daniel Stern and in The Trip to Bountiful (1985).
-In the comedy-drama film Heaven Help Us (aka, Catholic Boys, 1985), Heard played a monk named Brother Timothy.
+In the comedy-drama film Heaven Help Us (aka Catholic Boys, 1985), Heard played a monk named Brother Timothy.
 In After Hours (also 1985), Heard was bartender Tom Schorr.

-He was seen in the film The Milagro Beanfield War and had a significant role playing Paul, Tom Hanks's adult corporate competitor and jilted boyfriend of Elizabeth Perkins, in Big (both 1988).
+He appeared in the film The Milagro Beanfield War and had a significant role playing Paul, Tom Hanks's adult corporate competitor and jilted boyfriend of Elizabeth Perkins, in Big (both 1988).
 He co-starred with Bette Midler in Beaches (also 1988).
 In 1990 Heard starred in the philosophical film Mindwalk, in which three characters from different sociopolitical and cultural backgrounds express their opinions on the human experience, and around the same time, he was in Awakenings alongside Robert De Niro and Robin Williams, and The End of Innocence with Dyan Cannon.
 He starred in Deceived (1991), with Goldie Hawn, playing Jack Saunders, and had a supporting role in Gladiator (1992), with Cuba Gooding Jr.

-He played Daugherty in the film Radio Flyer (1992) and FBI agent Gavin Vereek in The Pelican Brief (1993).
+He played Daugherty in the film Radio Flyer (1992), FBI agent Gavin Vereek in The Pelican Brief (1993), and Vice President Ted Matthews in My Fellow Americans (1996).
 He starred with Samuel L. Jackson in 1997's One Eight Seven and was featured in the 2000 miniseries Perfect Murder, Perfect Town.
 He also appeared in the 2004 comedy film White Chicks.